anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 leverage the appearance of its identifier in the "rdapConformance" array.
 Clients may use the "/help" query as defined in [@!RFC9082] to discover the extensions in use by the server.

+As described above, these characteristics are not exclusive to profile extensions and may be found in extensions defining new queries, JSON, etc...
+A> issue #39

 ### Multiple Identifiers in Single Extension